-18. Is your medical school currently in the process of improving Education for Sustainable

-Healthcare (ESH)/planetary health education?
+18. Is your medical school currently in the process of improving Education for Sustainable Healthcare (ESH)/planetary health education?
 4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
 0 No, there are no improvements to planetary health education in progress.

-Score explanation: The changes being made are currently only within one phase of the curriculum and thus do not represent a major improvement.
-There is a student selected component focusing on making changes within the case-based learning curriculum to include more learning outcomes regarding education in sustainable healthcare and planetary health.
+Score explanation: The medical school has a newly-formed chapter of Medical Students for a Sustainable Future that plans to advocate for curriculum changes that incorporate Education for Sustainable Healthcare.
+Additionally, A curriculum is currently being developed for a planetary health education elective, with hopes of incorporating lecture material into the core curriculum for future classes.